I Feel Broken: Seven Ways To Cope After A Separation

 2. Try to have some fun with others

 It can be common to want to isolate yourself from people when feeling the emotional pain of a break-up.
-While some alone time, to an extent, can be good and allow you to think and process all of your thoughts, too much may be unproductive or even harmful.
+While some alone time, to an extent, can be good and allow you to think and process all of your thoughts, too much may be unproductive or even harmful to your mental health.
 Even though you may not feel like it, try to make an effort to have some fun with others.
 You could go to a concert with friends, go bowling with family, bake cookies with a loved one, or any number of other things you might enjoy.
 This can help lift your spirit and take your mind off of things.

 3. Incorporate healthy habits